Forest Lake management plan

 Project commenced February 2019

-Council is currently completing investigations on the lake.
-Find out more
+Council has completed initial ecological investigations on the lake.
+Find out more.

 The lake at Forest Lake is a man-made wetland that was originally designed as a stormwater quality improvement device to: